|

 - DARDAN: Albanian name

-may have derived from the word dardha, meaning
+may be related to the word dardha, meaning

 "pear."